-Lift is an interactive lighting feature that senses and responds to human activity in its environment.
+Lift is an interactive light feature that senses and responds to human activity

-Lift is approximately ten feet long, and can be installed either as a single piece or as a group to create a larger installation.
+Lift is approximately ten feet long and can be installed either as a single piece or as a cluster to create a larger installation.
 We can also create custom shapes and sizes.
-For all inquiries regarding Lift, please contact email@example.com.
+For pricing, please contact email@example.com.